mwong510ca/15Puzzle_OptimalSolver/Solver Enhancement - Advanced version.md

       Actual solution                79              80              78              75</pre>
   It will boost the estimate of the puzzles that near by the stored reference board.

-2. It's not only true for 80 move boards, but also vaild for any solvable puzzle to be use as the reference board.
+2. It's not only true for 80 move boards, but also valid for any solvable puzzle to be use as the reference board.
 Each reference board will store the values for a group of 4 position as describe below.
   * First step, move the zero space to the corner.
   * Second step, rotate the board and make zero at position 15.
-  * Thrid step, generate the conversion key.
+  * Third step, generate the conversion key.
     <pre>
      Example
      68 moves board    Step 1         Step 2                            Step 3